ahmad2246/Modified-RDD2022-Dataset/README.md

 # Modified-RDD2022-Dataset
-This code will apply some modifications on the RDD2022 dataset avaliable at this [link](https://doi.org/10.48550/arXiv.2209.08538), and combine it with a pothole dataset avaliable at this [link](https://doi.org/10.1016/j.dib.2023.109206).
+This code is designed to apply several modifications to the RDD2022 dataset, which is available at this [link](https://doi.org/10.48550/arXiv.2209.08538), and combine it with a pothole dataset, accessible at this [link](https://doi.org/10.1016/j.dib.2023.109206).

+# Original RDD2022 Dataset
-# The original RDD2022 dataset comes with 8 classes as follow:
+The original RDD2022 dataset comprises eight classes, including:
 * D00: Wheel mark part (Longitudinal) [Linear Crack]
 * D01: Construction joint part (Longitudinal) [Linear Crack]
 * D10: Equal interval (Lateral) [Linear Crack]